I’m going to dive in right away.

-Can we stop googling workouts and instead, send our players to qualified strength coaches who can understand biomechanics, exercise physiology, periodization, and who can coach the shit out of exercise technique?
+Can we stop googling workouts and instead, send our players to qualified strength coaches who can understand biomechanics, exercise physiology, periodization, and who can coach the crap out of exercise technique?

 Sure, we can make the argument, “strength and conditioning programs aren’t free.
 They’re expensive and just an added cost to already expensive team dues.”

-Don’t even with me, especially if your kid works with 3 technical trainers, signs up for 10 skills camps every summer, and owns 5 pairs of cleats.
+Don’t even with me, especially if your kid works with 3 technical trainers, signs up for 10 skills camps every summer, plays on a futsal team, two travel teams, attends private school, and owns 5 pairs of cleats.

 Everything in life operates under a cost-benefit ratio.
 It’s up to you to decide if you want your child healthy for the length of their career and to evade the immense cost of surgery, the expense of physical therapy, and the tremendous duress on your kid’s mental confidence.

 Okay, maybe I’m fired up but hear me out: this stuff ignites my soul.

 And a plethora of strength and conditioning coaches worldwide feel the same.

 Put simply, we’re eager to help kids stay healthy and reach their potential.